• Skip to primary navigation

 Instructions

-• Combine dry ingredients and sift in a bowl.
+• Sift dry ingredients into a mixing bowl.

 • In another bowl beat egg until light and fluffy.
 Add milk and butter, stir to combine.